SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 - Adding a new member by making an instance of `Declaration`, and returning it as part of the `[DeclSyntax]` list.

+- Because macros are deterministic and stateless --- they don't depend on any external state, don't have any side effects --- they're a great place to use use test cases during development.

 XXX Additional APIs and concepts to introduce in the future, in no particular order: